 This small aquaponics system costs only $40.
-It is delivered in 7 easy steps that lead you through the stages in creating a small aquaponics system.
+It is delivered in 7 easy steps that lead you through creating a small aquaponics system.
 Jeffrey provided the lists of materials and tools used in this system.
-The grow bed is built from a 15- gallon plastic bin while the pipes are PVC pipes of different sizes, including a 2-inch and 0.5-inch PVC pipes.
+The grow bed is built from a 15- gallon plastic bin while the pipes are PVC pipes of different sizes, including a 2-inch and 0.5-inch PVC pipe.
 This system uses a 130 GPH submersible pump.

 2. DIY Urban Bathtub Aquaponics System

 This design takes the aquaponic system design to a new level.
 This is an outdoors designed aquaponics system using an old bathtub as the grow bed.
 A fish pond was built and decorated with rocks to give it a natural feel.
 Grow media filled the bathtub where the plants are grown.
 The stones around the pond and the wooden enclosure for the grow bed make it a functional and beautiful system.
 Creativity and finishing make this aquaponics system unique and different from other aquaponics systems.

 3. DIY Vertical Aquaponics System by Garden Pool

 This vertical aquaponics system is simple to set up, inexpensive, and can fit into almost any space.
 The idea in this system is to grow food vertically using a 10-gallon aquarium and a utility shelf.
 To build this system, Dennis used a 4-shelf utility/bookshelf.
 With only 2 square foot footprint, 6 square feet of growing spaces and 10 gallons of water for the fish, the finished system can grow food enough to feed a family.